With ego too big to fail, Iowa broker admits 20-year fraud

 Wasendorf’s note said “no one else in the company” ever saw the real bank statements before he doctored them.

-CFTC and the National Futures Association have accused the firm and Wasendorf of misappropriating more than $200 million in customer funds.

-Additional reporting by Ann Saphir in Chicago; editing by Gerald E. McCormick, Tim Dobbyn, Andre Grenon, Gary Hill
+Additional reporting by Ann Saphir in Chicago; writing by Jonathan Leff; editing by Gerald E. McCormick, Tim Dobbyn, Andre Grenon